John V of Portugal: Mafra

 With the new plans for a palatial complex, the project at Mafra, entrusted to royal architect João Frederico Ludovice, became much more than a fulfillment of a religious promise, but rather a demonstration of monarchical power and wealth.
 By 1729, 15,470 workers from throughout Portugal and its colonies were contributing to the construction of the palace, alongside a total of 6,124 infantrymen and cavalrymen, making a total of 21,594 persons involved in the building process and site that year.
 While the majority of the palace was completed by 1730, John was so consumed in completing the project that he decreed it mandatory for all inhabitants of the villages of Mafra and Ericeira to work at the palace, requiring an excused permission not to participate, and only under extraordinary circumstances.
 In regard to the exuberant cost of the palatial complex, Merveilleux remarked that "three quarters of the royal treasury and nearly all of the gold brought on the fleets from Brazil were here, at Mafra, turned into stone."

 Mafra stood as a monument to regal power, even though it would become only a pleasure palace and never a seat of authority.
 John commissioned numerous operas, comedies, and serenades to be celebrated at the palace with great pomp, and its enormous property became the favoured hunting grounds of the royal family for centuries to come.
 In 1732, the King also began to celebrate his birthday annually at Mafra.
 John housed one of the largest and most sumptuous libraries in Europe within the palace, with over 36,000 volumes dating from the 14th to the 18th centuries.
 Works at Mafra would continue until 1755, when the devastation wreaked by the Great Lisbon earthquake required as many workers as possible to rebuild the city.

 Illness and death

-John was afflicted with dropsy which caused his death in 1750 at age 60.
+John suffered three strokes in 1742, leaving him paralyzed on the left side of his body and prone to violent seizures for the remainder of his life.
+Despite developing severe edema, he remained active in government and refused to allow Crown Prince José to assume an active role in governing.
+His health deteriorated rapidly in 1749, and he fell into a state of melancholy.
+He died on 31 July 1750 at the age of 60.

 Titles and styles

-The official style of John V was "John the fifth, by the Grace of God, King of Portugal and the Algarves before and beyond the sea in Africa, Lord of Guinea and of Conquest, Navigation, and Commerce of Ethiopia, Arabia, Persia, and India, etc.".
+The official style of John V was "John the fifth, by the Grace of God, King of Portugal and the Algarves before and beyond the sea in Africa, Lord of Guinea and of Conquest, Navigation, and Commerce of Ethiopia, Arabia, Persia, and India, etc."

 The official style of address changed throughout his reign.
 John notoriously earned the title of for him and his heirs.
 That title is still, to this day, attached to Portugal itself.

 John was also awarded the sobriquet for him and his successors, making the Portuguese monarchy the only monarchy in Europe with a sobriquet.

 Throughout his life, John held the following titles: